 As part of our Campaign for a Sustainable Global Food Supply, Concordia is producing an eight-part multimedia project to raise awareness about sustainable agriculture, animal welfare, and the interconnectedness of our food systems.
-Through a three-part mini-documentary series, we are highlighting the journey from farm to fork and the valuable role that public-private partnerships play in this space.
+Through a film series, we are highlighting the journey from farm to fork and the valuable role that public-private partnerships play in this space.
 Part one explores sustainable livestock practices and the role of animal welfare on U.S. farms.
 As consumers are increasingly driving the demand for sustainably produced food, this episode examines the challenges facing small farms and the different processes that exist in livestock production.

 Part two takes the challenges expressed by farmers in episode one and highlights partnerships working to address sustainable food transport to connect fresh farm products to markets and consumers back to their food system.
 This episode features key partnerships between Winrock International’s Wallace Center, the Walmart Foundation, the U.S.Department of Agriculture, as well as FRESHFARM Markets, the Washington D.C.
 Department of Health, and DC Greens.

 Opinion Editorial: Macrogreens: Urban Food Systems are the Root of Sustainable Cities